bopes/civil-war-tracker/README.md

 # Civil War Tracker
 Track the history of the US Civil War throught its most significant people, armies, locations and events.
+Application built with Ruby on Rails and utilizign Google Maps API.

 ### Armies
 See a history for each major US and Confederate army, including their most famous campaigns and battles, a list of their notable commanding officers, and a map detailing their movements throughout the war.